folknor/luash/README.md

 ## Command input and pipelines

 If a `command()` is given an argument that is a table which has a `__input` key, the value will be used as input (stdin).
+Even if the table is an indexed array.

-Each `command()` returns a table that contains the `__input` field, so nested functions can be used to make a pipeline.
+Each `command()` returns a table that contains an `__input` field, so nested functions can be used to make a pipeline.

-Note that the commands are not running in parallel (because Lua can only handle one I/O loop at a time).
-So the inner-most command is executed, its output is read, then the outer command is execute with the output redirected, etc.
+Chained commands are not executed in parallel (because Lua can only handle one I/O loop at a time).
+So the inner-most command is executed, its output is written to a `os.tmpname()` file, read into the `__input` field, and then the outer command is executed, etc.

+The `os.tmpname()` file name remains the same throughout your Lua contexts life, but is deleted immediately upon a command invokations return.

 ``` lua
 local sh = require("sh")